 Time and Energy Management

-When I was a kid, my mom set the egg timer for almost everything we did.
+When I was a kid, my mom set a timer for almost everything we did.

 Whether it was how long we spent doing our homework, weeding the garden, watching television, or complaining about life’s challenges.